 The 7 Most Walkable Cities in Europe

 We’ve taken Germany’s S-Bahn in the wrong direction for an hour without noticing, gotten scammed by a taxi driver at Heathrow, and fallen so seasick on a ferry to Sardinia we could barely make it off the boat.
-What we’re saying is, we’re very into walkable cities that render other modes of transportation largely obsolete.
-Here, seven of our favorites in Europe.
+What we’re saying is, we’re very into cities that render other modes of transportation largely obsolete.
+Here, the 7 of the most walkable cities in Europe.

 You must take a canal tour in Amsterdam, but walking is a close second when it comes to taking in the city.
 You should bring a map (the streets can get a little confusing), but it’s super easy to cover a ton of ground in just a few days.
 Hit up the cute cafés in De Pijp before walking over to Museumplein, where you’ll find the big three museums (the Rijksmuseum, the Van Gogh and the Stedelijk) along with cool, smaller spots like the Moco.
 The unmissable Anne Frank House is a 30-minute walk from Museumplein, but with a stop in Dam Square (to admire the Royal Palace, of course), it’s totally doable—especially after stuffing your face at The Pancake Bakery.

 Like in Amsterdam, you have to take advantage of Venice’s famous canals via gondola ride (touristy but fun), but in our opinion, the best way to experience this incredible city is by foot.
 After dodging pigeons in Piazza San Marco, walk over to the Hotel Saturnia & International for the best Aperol Spritz of your life and watch as off-duty gondoliers start filtering in for a much-needed after-work drink.
 Be forewarned: You will get lost (even with a map), but just go with it.

 3. Paris, France